| Group | 17 | Melting point | -219.67 oC, -363.406 oF, 53.48 K |

 Biological role

 Fluoride is an essential ion for animals, strengthening teeth and bones.
-The presence of fluorides below 2ppm in drinking water is believed to prevent dental cavities, but above this concentration may cause mottled enamel in children while they are acquiring permanent teeth.
-The average human body contains about 3 milligrammes; too much fluoride is toxic.
-The element fluorine in its purest form is highly toxic.
+It is added to drinking water in some areas.
+The presence of fluorides below 2 parts per million in drinking water is believed to prevent dental cavities.
+However, above this concentration it may cause children’s tooth enamel to become mottled.
+Fluoride is also added to toothpaste.

 Natural abundance